 Then there is equity appreciation which is the last piece of the puzzle for all investors.
 Over time in history we at Legacy Property Management have had 6% equity appreciation every year over year.
 Sometimes we will have a bad year with no equity appreciation and then you’ll have an 8% to 10% growth another year.
 So it averages out over the last 40 years of 6%.

-We have a worksheet available that we can offer to you if you have an interest to look at it so we can give you a better way of managing that worksheet.
-You can grab the worksheet here.
+We have a worksheet available that we can offer you so we can give you a better way of managing that worksheet.

 How Do I Get Started?

-What are some next steps to take to either get 1 rental or add to the current portfolio?
+What are some next steps to take to either get one rental or add to the current portfolio?

-Overall it is all about developing a game plan with myself (Jeff Smith) on your investment legacy and getting you to pull the trigger.
+Overall it is all about developing a game plan on your investment legacy and getting you to pull the trigger.